jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

     (i) the references to the money order were references to the agreed settlement; and (ii) the reference to the Tribunal were a reference to the Tenancy Mediator; and (iii) the reference to a hearing were a reference to mediation:
-  (b) the order made by the Tenancy Mediator under section 78(1)﻿(d) may be filed in any District Court to be enforced as an attachment order only if it is sealed under this section.
+  (b) the order made by the Tenancy Mediator under section 78(1)﻿(d) may be filed in the District Court to be enforced as an attachment order only if it is sealed under this section.

 ### 89 Statements made in mediation to be subject to privilege
 (1) This section applies to any oral or written statement (including a statement contained in a document) made in the course of, and for the purposes of or in connection with, the mediation by a Tenancy Mediator of any dispute.